 While the system still has some risks in that it might throw up false positives, since automated systems still struggle to understand the meaning and context of language, and in that it assumes that users permit their private communications to be read, Project Artemis has enough merit to make sexual predators think twice before they use online chat functions for exploiting children.

 Thankfully, Microsoft and Project Artemis are not alone.
-We’ve written other articles on other technology companies like Apple, who has been fighting the disturbing increase of child exploitation imagery by screening images that are backed up to its storage service, and WhatsApp, who banned over 130,000 WhatsApp accounts in a 10-day period for violating its policies against child exploitation.
+We’ve written other articles on other technology companies like Apple, who has been fighting the disturbing increase of child exploitation imagery by screening images that are backed up to its storage service, and WhatsApp, which banned over 130,000 WhatsApp accounts in a 10-day period for violating its policies against child exploitation.

 But technology companies shouldn’t be fighting alone—each of us can step up, too.